The IHSDM suite of software analysis tools includes six evaluation modules and an Economic Analyses Tool:

 - Driver/Vehicle Module: Estimates a driver’s speed and path along a highway and corresponding measures of vehicle dynamics.

-The IHSDM – HSM Predictive Method 2018 Release Crash Prediction Module includes capabilities to evaluate rural two-lane highways, rural multilane highways, urban/suburban arterials, freeway segments, and freeway ramps/interchanges (including ramps, collector-distributor (C-D) roads, and ramp terminals).
+The IHSDM – HSM Predictive Method 2019 Release Crash Prediction Module includes capabilities to evaluate rural two-lane highways, rural multilane highways, urban/suburban arterials, freeway segments, freeway ramps/interchanges (including ramps, collector-distributor (C-D) roads, and ramp terminals), and roundabouts.
 The Policy Review Module applies to rural two-lane and rural multilane highways, while the other evaluation modules are only applicable to rural two-lane highways.

 The Economic Analyses Tool allows IHSDM users to do economic analyses within IHSDM, using Crash Prediction Module evaluation results (crash frequencies and severities).